-15 May 2016 – The photos on this post are special to me.
-Not because they are particularly good or unique, but rather because they are a reminder of why I love photography.
+15 May 2016 – The photos on this post hold a special place in my heart.
+It’s not because they are particularly good, or unique, but rather because they serve as a reminder of the reasons why I love photography.

 As with any creative pursuit, there will be times when we feel uninspired or unmotivated with our personal work.
 There might also be times when we doubt our own creativity, or question what we do.

 It’s easy to get discouraged.
 For example, if you’re on social media you can easily get caught up with what others are doing and find yourself comparing your work to theirs.

 The day before these photos were taken, I was ready to put away the DSLR for the rest of our trip in the UK.
 Not that there’s anything wrong with that in particular; it’s always good to have a balance between photo taking and just enjoying the moment when travelling…there are far too many times when bringing out a camera ruins an experience.

 No, it was more that capturing images was starting to feel like a chore and was becoming unenjoyable.
 I was thinking of pictures in terms of how great they would look on Instagram.
 In other words, I was falling into a trap of photographing for the approval of others, rather than for myself.